vmware-archive/clarity/CONTRIBUTING.md

 ## Contributing to Documentation

 The [Clarity documentation website](https://clarity.design) is in the folder `src/website`.
-You can contribute to the documentation by submitting pull requests with chenges that update the demos in that application.
+You can contribute to the documentation by submitting pull requests with changes that update the demos in that application.
 Details about how to setup and run the website locally can be found on the wiki at https://github.com/vmware/clarity/wiki/Building-the-Website.
 Please note that for larger contributions to the website, you will need to follow the [development contribution